Teaching

 “I believe that this pedagogy class with Nick was one of the most useful for my professional career.
 I feel so much more equipped to start teaching on my own than I was before and I'm interested in learning more about pedagogy.
 I like the way the class was structured and how we all got hands–on experience demonstrating our teaching techniques.”

-My favorite part of being at James Madison University is teaching courses in bass pedagogy.
-Students are invited to take part in a year-long, two part sequence through which they will gain the skills they need to begin their journey as teachers on strong footing.
+My favorite part of my time at James Madison University was teaching courses in bass pedagogy.
+Students were invited to take part in a year-long, two part sequence through which they gained the skills they need to begin their journey as teachers on strong footing.

-The first semester is designed to give students an overview of the existing string playing literature and get them into the pedagogical mindset.
-We explore what pedagogy is and break it down in to its constituent parts: “What do we want to teach? and, “How do we want to teach it?”
+The first semester was designed to give students an overview of the existing string playing literature and get them into the pedagogical mindset.
+We explored what pedagogy is and broke it down in to its constituent parts: “What do we want our students to learn? and, “How do we teach it to them?”

-Students take this perspective and use it to examine their own playing and the ways they were taught.
-Class discussions reveal the wide range of approaches and philosophies present in the school orchestra programs and private instruction that have led them to study music at the university level.
+Students took this perspective and used it to examine their own playing and the ways they were taught.
+Class discussions revealed the wide range of approaches and philosophies present in the school orchestra programs and private instruction that led them to study music at the university level.

-To mimic the experience of our new students we spend several classes learning to play the bass “backwards”.
-By having to bow with the left hand and finger notes with the right hand we gain valuable insight into the common problems our students can have.
-Through peer-to-peer teaching, students get opportunities to try to solve these problems, both as a teacher and as a student.
-Reflecting on these experiences helps each student identify common problems and build a repertoire of teaching strategies that will serve their students for many years to come.
+To mimic the experience of our new students we spent several classes learning to play the bass “backwards”.
+By having to bow with the left hand and finger notes with the right hand students gained valuable insight into the common problems our students have.
+Through peer-to-peer teaching, students got opportunities to try to solve these problems from the perspectives of both as a teacher and as a student.
+Reflecting on these experiences helped each student identify problems and build a repertoire of teaching strategies that will serve their students for many years to come.

-Outside of the peer teaching and study of literature, the first semester also includes a research project in which students develop questions around a topic related to pedagogy, research them, and present their findings.
+Outside of the peer teaching and study of literature, the first semester also included a research project in which students develop questions around a topic related to pedagogy, research them, and present their findings.
 Because there simply aren’t enough classes in the semester to cover each topic in-depth, this project teaches students to critically evaluate resources and gain expertise on their own.
-Past student projects have included topics from teaching effective practice strategies, to vibrato, as well as approaches to teaching students with ADHD.
+Past student projects have included topics from teaching effective practice strategies, to vibrato, as well as approaches to teaching students with ADHD and hyper-mobile joints.

-The other essential part of the course is preparing to students to apply to teaching jobs through the creation of various professional documents.
+Another essential part of the course was preparing to students to apply to teaching jobs through the creation of professional documents.
 It’s not uncommon for students to go through their entire undergraduate programs and graduate without a resume.
-We begin by creating a CV, pair that down to a resume, and also write teaching philosophies, and short biographies.
-By the end of this semester students have all the practical skills and knowledge to be effective teachers and are also prepared to apply to jobs that will put their knowledge into practice.
+Students created a CV, a resume, teaching philosophies, and short biographies.
+By the end of this semester students had the practical skills and knowledge to be effective teachers, ability to research problems they don’t know how to solve, and are also prepared to apply to jobs that will put their knowledge into practice.

-In the second semester each of the pedagogy students is paired with a music education student who has an interest in learning more about the bass.
-Each week the students meet for a lesson and the new teachers get an opportunity to test the skills they’ve spent the previous semester developing.
-We continue to meet as class to discuss our struggles and successes and share ideas.
-We watch recordings of their lessons to gain insight into each student’s methodology and look for ways to improve.
-By the end of their second semester students leave with the skills and knowledge that can only be gained through hands-on teaching experience.
-They also are members of a community of brilliant new teachers they can continue to rely on for ideas, and inspiration as they continue to learn and grow.
+In the second semester each of the pedagogy students was paired with a music education student who had an interest in learning more about the bass.
+Each week the students met for a lesson and the new teachers got an opportunity to test the skills they’d spent the previous semester developing.
+We continued to meet as class to discuss our struggles and successes and share ideas.
+We watched recordings of their lessons to gain insight into each student’s methodology and look for ways to improve.
+By the end of their second semester students left with the skills and knowledge that can only be gained through hands-on teaching experience.
+They also are members of a community of brilliant new teachers they can continue to rely on for ideas, and inspiration as they continue to learn and grow in the years to come.